Florida inmate held on child porn charges allegedly tried to hire 'Rabbi' to kill judge

 She claims the Lake Country Sheriff’s Office is out to get her son.

 Lt.
-John Herrell told WKMG that, “As far as the weird scale does, [the case] is off the charts, totally," and added that detectives are investigating Virginia O’Hare.
+John Herrell told WKMG that, “As far as the weird scale goes, [the case] is off the charts, totally," and added that detectives are investigating Virginia O’Hare.

 In 2015, the Florida Department of Law Enforcement found more than 50 images and videos of underage girls on O'Hare's computer, the arrest affidavit said.
 Agents said O'Hare used an "elaborate telescope and camera system" to videotape a girl who lived next door while she was undressing.